aws/amazon-sagemaker-examples/README.md

 These examples provide you an introduction to how to use Neo to optimizes deep learning model

+- [GluonCV SSD Mobilenet](sagemaker_neo_compilation_jobs/gluoncv_ssd_mobilenet) shows how to train gluoncv ssd mobilenet and use Amazon Sagemaker Neo to compile and optimize the trained model.
 - [Image Classification](sagemaker_neo_compilation_jobs/imageclassification_caltech) Adapts form [image classification](introduction_to_amazon_algorithms/imageclassification_caltech) including Neo API and comparsion between the baseline
 - [MNIST with MXNet](sagemaker_neo_compilation_jobs/mxnet_mnist) Adapts form [mxnet mnist](sagemaker-python-sdk/mxnet_mnist) including Neo API and comparsion between the baseline
 - [Deploying pre-trained PyTorch vision models](sagemaker_neo_compilation_jobs/pytorch_torchvision) shows how to use Amazon SageMaker Neo to compile and optimize pre-trained PyTorch models from TorchVision.